simenandresen/Simulink-Underwater-Robotics-Simulator/README.md

 This simulator is for simulating the dynamics of an Underwater Vehicle-Manipulator System (UVMS).
 The simulator is implemented in Matlab/Simulink and is tested for Matlab version 2013.
+Please file an issue if something is not working

 ### Content